mikependon/RepoDB.NET/_posts/2020-07-20-essentials-of-orm-in-software-development.md

 categories: blogs repodb
 ---

-# The Essentials of ORM Framework in your Software Development

----

 Just today, July 20, 2020, I had published an article in Medium titled "The Essentials of ORM Framework in your Software Development".

 In this article, I had explained the core benefits and advantages of using an ORM.
 The intention is to persuade and help you (as a reader) decide to choose an ORM over writing your own fundamental implementation.